 5 Great Social Networks Every Designer Should Know About

 The emergence of niche-based social networks creates exciting new meeting points for people of similar interests and professionals.
 Designers are lucky enough to have a variety of social networks tailor-made especially for them.
+Whether you create websites or work in interior design, you probably understand the importance of social media marketing.
 The web is full of opportunities for designers to connect, converse and increase the overall creativity-share.
 Check out the following list of awesome social talent hubs, where designers can explore, get inspired and share their feedback.

 Once coined the “Twitter of designers”, Dribbble is like show and tell for designers, developers and other creatives.
 Dribbble is a phenomenal hub of activity and inspiration.
 It hosts a growing group of talented and creative minds.
 Members on Dribbble share sneak peeks of their work in the form of “shots”- small screenshots of the designs they are currently working on.
 Other members then comment and give feedback on the work presented.
 You can sign up either as a prospect – a designer who would like to be invited to share work, or as a scout – if you are seeking designers for a project.